 2. Keep your balance manageable.
 If you have a credit card with a $10,000 limit, you don’t want to max it out.
 Ideally, you don’t want to carry a balance higher than 30%, in this case, above $3,000, of the credit that you have available.
 If you exceed that, it may be a sign that you don’t know how to handle credit or that you rely on credit too much to make ends meet.

 3. Constantly review your credit report.
-Monitoring your credit scores is a good habit to have for better financial planning and identity protection.
-Remember: Your credit status can
+Credit report monitoring is good to have for better financial planning.